Short Fiction. Taller Tales.

 “Touched”

-Published in Haven Speculative Magazine
+Published in Haven Spec

 Street kids, magic pockets, and one girl's attempt to escape a crippling fear of touch.